 Ciara/Sabine Wreaks Havoc All Over Europe

 A terrible storm, named Ciara and Sabine, has overrun Europe, leaving destruction in its wake.
+Nothing could appease it, not even a 888 ladies promo code.
 The strong winds and the low temperatures have brought death to at least five people.
 The winds reached speeds over 80 mph, with some countries hit harder than others.

 Ireland was the starting point of the devastation.
 The northern part received flood warnings, as the coastal area was prone to the effects of the storm, due to high tides and stormy seas.
 Several thousand homes lost their power, which, while tragic, was nowhere near what the other countries experienced.